 Promotion in grades K-2 is based primarily on progress in reading.
 Students in grades K, 1, and 2 must demonstrate progress toward grade level reading achievement to be promoted.
 Students' reading progress toward grade level reading achievement is determined by appropriate assessments.
 Additionally, consideration will also be given to social growth and work habits for promotion from K to first grade.
 The standardized curriculum based measures will be administered to all K-2 grade students to monitor their progress.
+For additional information see the 2017 Student Progression / Promotion Criteria.

-- The assessments will determine which students are in need of additional instruction in reading.
-These students shall be referred to the school's School Based Team for review of the student's progress and portfolio. - At the end of the year, school personnel shall review the student's records and determine whether the preponderance of evidence indicates that the student should be promoted.
+• The assessments will determine which students are in need of additional instruction in reading.
+These students shall be referred to the school's School Based Team for review of the student's progress and portfolio.

+At the end of the year, school personnel shall review the student's records and determine whether the preponderance of evidence indicates that the student should be promoted.
 School personnel will make the recommendation to the Principal/Director.
 The final decision on promotion resides with the Principal/Director.